 Type of Employment

-An exciting opportunity has arisen for Land and Property Officer to work for a National Utilities business based from their depot in Worcester.
-You will be working on a major and high profile project based in the Midlands and whilst mainly working from Worcester there will also be travel to sites in Birmingham.
-This is fast paced, high value project that will potentially run for 5 years or more.
-You will benefit from up to one salary increment a year, holiday entitlement rising to 26 days + bank holidays after 12 weeks, free parking.
+An exciting opportunity has arisen for a Land and Property Officer to work for a National Utilities business based from their depot in Worcester.
+You will be working on a major, high profile project which includes travel to sites across the East and West Midlands.
+This is fast paced, dynamic and high value infrastructure project that will potentially run for 5 years or more.
+You will benefit from up to two salary increments a year, holiday entitlement rising to 26 days + bank holidays after 12 weeks.

 Our client is a well-established electrical distribution network operator with over 7 million customers throughout the UK.
 As a national business, they pride themselves on their first class reputation for network reliability and business efficiency, receiving the Government’s Charter Mark scheme accolade every year.

-To be successful in this role, you will be a self-starter, sufficiently motivated and ambitious to work on your own initiative without needing direction.
-Excellent communications and problem solving skills are also essential.
-You will be required to visit land owners managing your time effectively dealing with customers and challenging situations.
+To be successful in this role, you will need to be a self-starter, sufficiently motivated and ambitious to work on your own initiative without needing direction; excellent communication and problem solving skills are also essential.
+You will be required to manage a portfolio of projects, provide support and guidance on project consenting requirements, undertake site meetings, secure a variety of statutory and non-statutory consents in a timely and professional manner, manage your time effectively and liaise with numerous stakeholders across each project lifecycle.

 As a Land and Property Officer your responsibilities will include;